 Some dishes always feel just a little bit more special than others.
 Cioppino, or Fisherman's Stew if you prefer, is a dish that for whatever reason always makes me feel like it's a special occasion.
 Simple, yet indulgent ingredients like fresh, quality seafood in a beautiful broth will always be tops in my book.

-- 2 tbsp garlic oil (may sub 2 tbsp avocado or olive oil plus 4 minced garlic cloves if you are not following SIBO or Low-FODMAP)
+- 2 tbsp garlic oil (may sub 2 tbsp olive oil + 4 minced garlic cloves)

 - 1 1/2 cup fennel, finely diced

 - 1 cup green onion, chopped